Demi Moore Attends Ex-Husband Bruce Willis’ 10th Wedding Anniversary Celebration

 — Entertainment Tonight (@etnow) March 22, 2019

 The former couple has proved a number of times that they are on good terms following their divorce.
-As Entertainment Tonight noted, Demi a surprise appearance at her ex-husband’s Comedy Central roast last summer, where she cracked a few jokes about their relationship.
+As Entertainment Tonight noted, Demi made a surprise appearance at her ex-husband’s Comedy Central roast last summer, where she cracked a few jokes about their relationship.

 “People wonder why our marriage came to an end, and in all honesty I think it was because some jealousy started to creep in.
 I think Bruce never really got over the fact that I rocked the bald look better than he did” the Ghost actress joked during the event.